jan-rybizki/Galaxia_wrap/README.md

 Galaxia version that can be used in interplay with the new repository can be found here [https://keeper.mpdl.mpg.de/f/718161356a6e461ca412/].

 I have hard-coded the line for the Besancon model file in 'galaxia.cpp'.
-You will have to change that by hand to the place where you put the Galaxia data.
+You will have to change that by hand to the place where you put the Galaxia data and then recompile.

 Mock cluster parameters can be inspected here [https://keeper.mpdl.mpg.de/d/822727acc95c4999bec0/].